 Firstly, you may open up the Layer Properties dialog in Visio, and it shows you a count of each shape on each layer, but you might think that this count is crazy because you only have a handful of shapes.
 In this example, I know that I will be linking the Person shapes to data in Power BI, and I only have 24 of them (in a past life I used to data-linking 600 person shapes per floor).
 This count includes all of the sub-shapes within each shape, and don’t forget that Visio shapes can belong to none, one or more layers!
 Therefore, some shapes can be counted more than once, and some are not shown in this dialog at all because they don’t have a layer assignment!

-I have enhanced my LayerManager add-in (new release soon) to list the count of shapes on each layer, and the count of the shapes on the top of the group shapes.
+I have enhanced my LayerManager add-in (new release available now) to list the count of shapes on each layer, and the count of the shapes on the top of the group shapes.
 It also gives you the count of the shapes and sub-shapes without any layer assignment!

 So, if I look for deeply into one of the Person shapes using the Drawing Explorer, I can see that it has many sub-shapes, but some of them are on the Data Graphic layer.
 In fact, the Visio Visual in Power BI will supress the Data Graphic shapes automatically.